shapeoko/ShapeOko/README.md

 Image file referenced at the top of this document.

 ##Shapeoko_v1i.zip##
 Complete Autodesk Inventor Project file for the Shapeoko CNC machine.
 All part (.ipt), presentation (.ipn), drawing (.idw), and assembly (.iam) files are included in this file.
-This is probably the place to start if you're looking import the 3D model.
+This is probably the place to start if you're looking to import the 3D model.

 ###For more information:###